9 Business Capability Examples: Modeling an Organization Successfully

 The business capability examples illustrated here reference what is possible, but every organization’s instance and needs are unique.
 The important thing is to model what matters to your organization.

-• Facilitating collaboration between business and IT to better manage costs and risk
+• Facilitating collaboration between business and IT to manage costs and risk better

 • Understanding how the business operates in practice